searceinc/RStoolKit/README.md

 We optimized this query as much as possible.

-- We recommend to run this on your non peak hours.
+- We recommend running this on your non peak hours.
 - If you have a single node cluster, then keep an eye on CPU (but it'll not go more than 50% or 60%).
 - If your cluster is launched within 3 days(new cluster or if you did elastic resize), then the system tables may not have enough data to find out the bottleneck.
-So at least 3 days data is recommend on STL, SVV tables to run this script.
+So at least 3 days data is recommended on STL, SVV tables to run this script.

 ## Run the Health Check: